byteban/IDLab/DARK_MODE_README.md

 ## ✨ Features

+### System Preference Detection (New!)
+- **Automatic Theme Detection**: If you haven't chosen a theme, the site automatically uses your OS/browser dark mode setting
+- **Live Updates**: Changes to your system color scheme are instantly reflected on the page
+- **User Choice Priority**: Once you click the toggle button, your preference is saved and system changes won't override it

 ### Automatic Persistence
-- **LocalStorage Integration**: Your theme preference is automatically saved
+- **LocalStorage Integration**: Your theme preference is automatically saved when you use the toggle
 - **Cross-page Consistency**: Theme persists across all pages during your session
 - **Instant Loading**: Theme applies before page render to prevent flashing